Escaped Pennsylvania prisoner now armed with a stolen rifle and ‘extremely dangerous,’ police say – KION546

 (CNN) — The convicted killer who escaped from an eastern Pennsylvania prison nearly two weeks ago is considered “armed and extremely dangerous” after he stole a rifle from the garage of a local homeowner, who fired several shots at the fugitive as he fled, police said Tuesday.

-Danelo Cavalcante, 34, was spotted on Monday night about 20 miles north of the prison, according to an emergency alert.
-Authorities found footprints in the mud that were identical to his prison shoes, tracked the prints and found the shoes, Pennsylvania State Police Lt.
-Col. George Bivens said.
+Danelo Cavalcante, 34, was spotted on Monday night in Chester County’s South Coventry Township, about 20 miles north of the prison, according to an emergency alert.

 Live updates: The latest on the manhunt

-At about 10:10 p.m., police received a call from a nearby resident who said a man entered his garage and grabbed a rifle in the corner, Bivens said.
-The homeowner fired his pistol at Cavalcante as he fled, but there is “no reason to believe” he was injured, he said.
+At about 10:10 p.m., police received a call from a resident who said a shirtless male entered his garage and grabbed a rifle in the corner, Pennsylvania State Police Lt.
+Col. George Bivens said in a news conference.
+The homeowner fired his pistol at Cavalcante as he fled, but there is “no reason to believe” the fugitive was injured, Bivens said.

+A green sweatshirt and white tee shirt were found near the homeowner’s driveway, he said.

-“I think he is just trying to survive and avoid being captured right now,” Bivens said.
+“I think he is just trying to survive and avoid being captured right now,” he said.

+Bivens later told CNN the fugitive ran into the garage while the homeowner was sitting right there.
+He said the gun had not been left unsecured so he did not believe the homeowner was being irresponsible.

+The shooting and gun theft represent a stark escalation in the dangerous manhunt after Cavalcante escaped the county jail on August 31.

 “It’s a large area, wooded, hilly terrain.
 It’s not something that it’s a matter of sending a few people in and searching,” Bivens said.